DylanMeeus/springboot_jwt_blog/_posts/2015-09-02-angular2-series-working-with-pipes.markdown

 ## Wrapping Up

-Angular 2 gives us some great pipes that carry over well from the filters we are used to from Angular 1.x.
-We also get some new pipes that give us special functionality, like the `async` pipe that binds our templates to asynchronous resources.
+Angular 2 provides some great pipes that carry over well from the filters we are used to in Angular 1.x.
+We also get some new pipes that give us special functionality, such as the `async` pipe, which binds our templates to asynchronous resources.
 It's also easy to create our own pipes via the `@Pipe` decorator and the `pipes` key in our `@View` decorators.

 You can find the code for this tutorial on [GitHub](https://github.com/auth0/angular2-pipes).